2017 Iraq FA Cup final

-The 2017 Iraq FA Cup Final was the 26th final of the Iraq FA Cup as a clubs-only competition.
+The 2017 Iraq FA Cup Final was the 26th final of the Iraq FA Cup as a club competition.
 The match was contested between Al-Zawraa and Naft Al-Wasat, at Al-Sinaa Stadium in Baghdad.
 It was played on 22 August 2017 to be the final match of the competition.

 Al-Zawraa made their record 17th appearance in the Iraq FA Cup final while Naft Al-Wasat, based in Najaf, became the first ever team from outside Baghdad to reach the final.
 Al-Zawraa won the match 1–0 with a stoppage time goal from Alaa Abdul-Zahra, for the club's record 15th title.

-The winners of the cup, Al-Zawraa, qualified for the 2018 AFC Cup as well as the 2017 Iraqi Super Cup, which they won by beating league champions Al-Quwa Al-Jawiya.
+The winners of the cup, Al-Zawraa, qualified for the 2018 AFC Cup as well as the 2017 Iraqi Super Cup.

 Route to the Final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).